 For each of these areas of study, you have the option of earning certifications or an associate, bachelor’s, master’s, or doctoral degree.
 You may even have the option of earning these in a traditional classroom setting at a university or online.

 There was a time when getting a four-year degree wasn’t necessary for getting a good IT job.
-Simply having experience and certifications was more than good enough to get hired.
 That’s not the case anymore, even though there are more IT jobs available than ever before.
 Employers now require advanced education for qualification.
-But that’s okay, all you have to do is continue your education, and then you can count on becoming gainfully employed!
+But on the brightside, you have a lot of options for continuing your education and specializing in a field you love!

 What degree should you get for an IT job?
 With so many different computer degree options available, how do you know which is the right one for you to pursue?
 Well, we can’t answer those questions for you.
 Instead, we’ll go over the following seven computer degrees in detail so you can find the answers for yourself.